Conventions that this manual can use are described in:

 - Signal level

 The level of an asserted signal depends on whether the signal is active-HIGH or active-LOW.
-Asserted means HIGH for active-HIGH signals and LOW for active-LOW signals:
+Asserted means HIGH for active-HIGH signals and LOW for active-LOW signals.

 - Prefix A

-Denotes Advanced eXtensible Interface (AXI) global and address channel signals.
+Denotes global Advanced eXtensible Interface (AXI) signals:

 - Prefix B

 Denotes AXI low-power interface signals.